a13xe/Kali-Purple-alongside-Windows/README.md

 ### `✅ Step 3:`  Allocate free space on your disk

-If you intend to use both Windows and Kali Linux systems, you should shrink your Windows virtual disk (minimum of `20GB`):
+If you intend to use both Windows and Kali Linux systems, you should shrink your Windows virtual disk (minimum of `20GB` required):

 <div align="center">
 <img width=100% src="https://github.com/AlexeyLepov/KaliPurpleAlongsideWindows/assets/77492646/b1668e0c-b5e9-4b2b-a699-7d763786d452">